 I intend to buy a property to let.
 It will need a new kitchen and some treatment of the timber in the property.
 Will I get tax relief on the cost of this?

-Expenditure to make good dilapidation that occurred before you bought the property is normally allowable as long as the property was in a useable state when acquired.
+Expenditure to make good dilapidation that occurred before you bought the property is normally allowable as long as the property was in a usable state when acquired.
 The key test is whether it was in such a dilapidated condition that you obtained the property at a material discount.
-If you did then the cost of brining it back up to market value and condition may be treated as part of the cost of the property with relief being given against the gain when you sell it and not against the rental income.
+If you did then the cost of bringing it back up to market value and condition may be treated as part of the cost of the property with relief being given against the gain when you sell it and not against the rental income.